 Physical soil testing through an accredited laboratory.
 Carbon8 Farmers will undergo support in putting together a Holistic Farm Plan which will record carbon measurements, biodiversity plans and other natural capital assets which will track the improvements on the farm do support validation.
 This is more than just about carbon in the soil.
 This is about landscape hydrology, landscape health and ecosystem recovery.

 How often are you testing?

 This depends on the individual farm and the pathway laid out with the regenerative farm plan.
-If a farmer is wishing to join the regulated carbon market we set a different pathway to staying with Carbon8.
+If a farmer is wishing to join the regulated carbon market we work with farmers to do this.
 Education is paramount and the mentoring is also very important.
-The technical committee then recommends how often an individual farm needs to be rechecked.
+The technical committee then recommends how often an individual farm needs to be evaluated.
 We set an absolute minimum of three tests through the contract period.

 Do the measurements of carbon savings take into account the methane emissions from the grazing animals?

 No. We test soil carbon only.
 We do know that improving the pasture that the animals eat has a positive impact on the enteric methane (methane from the cows tummy) but we do not use this as part of our calculation.
 The building up of soil carbon is the most impactful thing we can do.

 Is it necessary to have animals raised for food in order to sequester the carbon in the soil?
 Would native animals have the same effect?
 Can plant based regenerative agriculture achieve the same thing?